raw-labs/das-utils/README.md

 $ sbt "project docker" "docker:publishLocal"
 ```

-This will create a docker image with the name `das-http`.
+This will create a docker image with the name `das-utils`.

 Then you can run the image with the following command:
 ```bash